cloudflare/cloudflare-docs/content/waiting-room/troubleshooting.md

 If you have [customized your waiting room template](/waiting-room/how-to/customize-waiting-room):

 1. Preview your template before deploying it to production.
-2. If you see any issues, check for proper syntax and a closing backslash (/).
+2. If you encounter any issues, check for proper syntax and a closing backslash (/).

 {{<Aside type="note" header="Note">}}